Janna-Gomez/Data_projects_TripleTen/Sleep Efficiency - CODE PUDDING COMPETITION/README.md

 #### Data
 The dataset selected by the team was one Excel spreadsheet file provided by TripleTen.:
-- `'Sleep.xls'`: each row corresponds to one individuals sleep and behavavior.
+- `'Sleep_Efficiency.csv'`: each row corresponds to one individuals sleep and behavavior.

 #### Assumptions
 - The provided datasets were separate studies and should not be joined to analyze